DOROTHY KAY (1577-1638)

 Joacomyn Keldermans was a London beer brewer with property in All Hallows Barking and Kent.
 She was married to a man named Mervys.
 She left her estate to her daughter, but if that daughter were to die, Jacomy’s goods were to be distributed to charity.
 She also forgave all those who owed her debts.
 Among her other bequests were a gift of money to old Mother Alice and a gold standing cup to Katherine Granado, whose father had been killed by being crushed by a horse.

 see LORA TRECARELL

 MARGARET KELLY (d.
 1551+)

-Margaret (or Margery) Kelly was the daughter and coheir of William Kelly of Stoodleigh and Camerton, Devon (and Southwick, Sussex?).
-Her first husband was John Carew of Crowcombe, Devon (d.
+Margaret (or Margery) Kelly was the daughter and coheir of William Kelly of Stoodleigh and Camerton, Devon.
+She married John Carew of Crowcombe, Devon (d.
 March 1, 1524).
 They had one son, George (1511-1538), and possibly two daughters, Anne and Margaret.
 The inquisition post mortem for John is dated September 30, 1524.
 The manor of Sapston was settled on Margaret for life.
 Margaret married James Tyrrell of Columbine Hall (c.1475-1538).
 His will was written April 8, 1533 and proved October 17, 1539.
 They had at least one son, Charles Tyrrell (d.1570).
 Margaret is mentioned in the will of Elizabeth Chedworth, Lady Audley (d.1542), who refers to her as her niece.
 Lady Audley was the sister of John Carew’s mother, Margaret Chedworth.
-A quitclaim dated 1551 refers to Margery Tyrrell, widow, of Pentlowe, Essex and her grandsons John and Thomas Carew and Charles Tyrrell, placing her death at some point after that.
+A quitclaim dated 1551 refers to Margery Tyrrell, widow, of Pentlowe, Essex and her grandsons John and Thomas Carew and Charles Tyrrell.

 ANNE KELWAY (1549-May 25, 1620)